luispc29/odin-recipes/README.md

 # odin-recipes
-First TOP html project showcasing ability to invoke boilerplate, along with basic attributes such as: headers, paragraphs, lists,
+First TOP html project showcasing ability to invoke boilerplate, along with basic attributes, elements, and tags such as: headers, paragraphs, lists, anchors, links, and images.